-The best 60-percent keyboards you can buy | Engadget
+The best 60 percent keyboards you can buy | Engadget

 The best with arrow keys: Razer BlackWidow V3 Mini HyperSpeed

 Razer’s BlackWidow line has long been a favorite of the gamers here at Engadget, and the V3 Mini is no exception.
-Unlike the other keyboards on this list it’s a 65-percent keyboard, which means it still has arrow keys and a column of miscellaneous keys on the right side that can double as macro buttons.
+Unlike the other keyboards on this list it’s a 65 percent keyboard, which means it still has arrow keys and a column of miscellaneous keys on the right side that can double as macro buttons.
 There are two switch options available to suit different typing preferences, either clicky and tactile (green) or linear and silent (yellow).
 It’s worth noting that the latter description is the company’s term for it, and the V3 Mini’s typing is still noticeably audible to those around you.

-Pros: Two types of switch available; has both 2.4G and Bluetooth wireless; includes keys other keyboards don’t have.
+Pros: Two types of key switches available; has both 2.4G and Bluetooth wireless; includes keys other keyboards don’t have.

 Cons: Expensive; the lip at the bottom is bulky.